Profile application performance in Visual Studio

 |Watch a video on using the diagnostics tools that shows how to analyze CPU usage and how to analyze memory usage.|

-In this topic, we'll discuss analyzing CPU usage in your normal debugging workflow.
+In this article, we'll discuss analyzing CPU usage in your normal debugging workflow.
 You can also analyze CPU usage without a debugger attached or by targeting a running app - for more information see Collect profiling data without debugging in Run profiling tools with or without the debugger.

 For .NET Core and ASP.NET Core, the CPU Usage tool currently does not provide accurate results with portable PBDs.
 Use full PDBs instead.